-Head, Internal Audit Office (IAO) functionally reports to Audit Committee, and the President oversees the administration matters of IAO.
+[~] Head, Internal Audit Office (IAO) functionally reports to Audit Committee, and the President oversees the administration matters of IAO.
 School Deans are accountable to the Vice-President (Academic and Research) and indirectly to the President.
-The Head of Honours Academy is accountable to the Vice-President (Learning and Student Experience) mainly on curriculum development & academic partnerships and the Vice-President (Organisational Development) mainly on experiential learning & administrative support. ^ The Global Affairs Office and Common Core Curriculum Office are to be established.
+The Head of Honours Academy is accountable to the Vice-President (Learning and Student Experience) mainly on curriculum development & academic partnerships and the Vice-President (Organisational Development) mainly on experiential learning & administrative support. ^ The Common Core Curriculum Office is to be established.